 Welcome to The Green Slaad.

 The Green Slaad is the largest tavern in Hull Ward (and the only inn, unless you count the Wink & Kiss).
 It’s tough but friendly, and one of a handful of places outsiders can safely visit in The Ward.
 Weirdness aside, here’s what it looks like:

-- A large, open room with a well-used hearth at each end.
+- A large, open room with a well-used hearth at one end.
 To the right, a flight of stairs goes up to a landing and hallway.
 The hallway leads to guestrooms and the office.
 The walls curve upwards towards a peak that’s hidden by the floor above.
-Large timbers support the second floor
+Large timbers support the floor

 - Two private booths in the far corner where patrons can conduct business

-The bar is famous throughout the city for a game called fast Eights.
+Fast Eights.
 A game where players control tiny carts drawn by simple automata created by Artemis Hasp (they won’t work if removed from the course).
 The automata run around a figure-eight course.
 Players control the speed of the automata using a small two-button wand.
 Go too slow and lose.
 Too fast and you crash off the course.
 Players roll DEX, WIS or INT ability checks to control by skill, intuition, or insight.
 Each roll is a contest.
 First player to get four successes wins.

 No, I don’t have hard-and-fast rules for this game.
 It’s magical slot cars.
 Just relax and go with it.